Ujwal-Bhargav/Url-Shortener/README.md

       pip install sqlalchemy

 Instructions:
-1. Create a virtual environment(Preferably python3.6)
+1. Create a virtual environment(Preferably python3.6 and above)
 2. Install packages specified in requirements.txt
 3. Create database
      a) Install sqlite2 with the following command: